michael2747-j/HEAT/README.md

 This application is built with the following technologies:
  • WinUI 3 – Modern Windows UI Library (Windows App SDK) for native Windows 10/11 user interfaces.
  • .NET 6+ (C#) – Core application logic and framework (leveraging the latest C# features for reliability and speed).
- • Native C++ modules (optional) 🔧 – Integrated via C#/WinRT or P/Invoke for performance-critical components (shared with other platform implementations).
+ • Native C# modules (optional) 🔧 – Integrated via C#/WinRT or P/Invoke for performance-critical components (shared with other platform implementations).
  • MVVM Architecture – Clean separation of UI and logic using the Model-View-ViewModel pattern (facilitated by libraries like Windows Community Toolkit MVVM).